lndrlng/ask_THWS/thws_scraper/LOGS.md

 ### `event_type: file_embedded_in_doc`

-A small file's binary content was embedded directly into its MongoDB document.
+A small file's binary content was embedded directly into its MongoDB document because it was under the `MAX_EMBEDDED_FILE_SIZE` limit.
 | Key | Type | Description |
 | :--- | :--- | :--- |
 | `pipeline_class`| `string` | Name of the pipeline class (`"MongoPipeline"`). |